Online Learning Capacity Building Institute (2019)

 - assisting campus web developers in designing accessible websites and applications;

-- working with vendors of IT products used by the UW to improve accessibility; and
+- working with vendors of IT products used or potentially used by the UW to improve accessibility; and

 - supporting a central resource to provide guidance to technologists and administrators at the UW and beyond.